Introduction: Mandalorian / Boba Fett Cardboard Helmet

 - sandpaper - 80, 100, 120, 180, 220 grit

-Then mix a little ball of magic sculpt.
+mix a little ball of magic smooth or sculpt.
 This stuff is WAAAAAAY better than Bondo, IMO.
 It allows for plenty of work time, easy to sculpt, and smooths with water!
-Put some in each of the cracks and around the visor. (we'll cut the visor out after we've sanded and applied lots of coats of resin.
+(And please dont let your hard work crumble apart by using plaster to finish) Put some magic smooth in each of the cracks and around the visor.
+(I left the cardboard visor part taped in as I sanded and finished.
 (Image 4)

-Hit it with another coat of resin and get to sanding with your 80 grit.
+Start sanding with 80 grit.
 Take down all the rough edges.
 If you hit cardboard, stop, you went a little too far.
-NBD, resin, sand, resin, sand, with thin layers and increasingly fine sandpaper as you go (Images 5 - 7).
+NBD, add a little magic smooth resin, sand, resin, sand, with thin layers and increasingly fine sandpaper as you go (Images 5 - 7).
 When you're happy with the finish, paint.
-I've sent this one off to a young padawan who isn't as concerned with the finish as he is with bounty hunting, so I didn't go as far into detail as I would for myself, nor did I spend much time of the facemask, but this should give you the info you need to see how it's done.
+I've sent this one off to a young padawan who isn't as concerned with the finish as he is with bounty hunting, so I didn't go as far into detail as I would for myself, nor did I spend much time on the facemask, but this should give you the info you need to see how I did it.

 Go get 'em, but NO DISINTEGRATIONS!